Table of Contents

 If you cultivate the usual kind, the banana tree can grow to be 10-15 meters tall, but if you grow the dwarf variety, it will only grow to be 4 meters tall.

 There is virtually little care or maintenance required if you are growing your banana tree in the tropics.
-Simply plant your banana tree in a sunny location in the ground.
+Plant your banana tree in a sunny location on the ground.
 After that, your banana tree won't require any attention.

 Bananas are said to have originated 10,000 years ago, and some scientists believe they were the first fruit on the planet.

 The Malaya Peninsula, Indonesia, the Philippines, and New Guinea are regarded to be where the first bananas were planted.

 Traders and travellers transported them to India, Africa, and Polynesia from here.
 Bananas have been mentioned in Buddhist scriptures since 600 BC when Indian traders travelling through Malaysia tasted the fruit and carried plants back.